 - (1) The President shall then send a copy of this notice of appeal to each member of the Board of Directors.
-Each member of the Board will reply, in writing, within twenty days of his/her receipt of the copy of the notice of appeal to the President. - (2) Each Board member shall indicate his/her approval or disapproval of the grounds cited in the appeal. - (3) A favorable simple majority vote by the Board of Directors on the applicant's previous denial by the Certification and Examination Committee shall constitute a reversal of its decision. - (4) In the event a simple majority of the Board of Directors upholds the decision of the Certification and Examination Committee and denies the appeal, the applicant may ask for a formal hearing at the next annual called meeting of the Board of Directors.
+Each member of the Board will reply, in writing, within twenty days of his/her receipt of the copy of the notice of appeal to the President. - (2) Each Board member shall indicate his/her approval or disapproval of the grounds cited in the appeal. - (3) A favorable simple majority vote by the Board of Directors on the

+- applicant's previous denial by the Certification and Examination Committee shall constitute a reversal of its decision. - (4) In the event a simple majority of the Board of Directors upholds the decision of the Certification and Examination Committee and denies the appeal, the applicant may ask for a formal hearing at the next annual called meeting of the Board of Directors.
 The decision of a simple majority of the Board of Directors at that meeting will be final. - g.
 Appeal Following Failure of an Examination.
 A candidate to the Board who has not successfully passed an examination given by the Certification and Examination Committee to qualify for diplomate status, may file a written notice of appeal to the President of the ABFO within twenty days of his/her notification of failure (by certified mail, return receipt requested).
 He/she shall state in the notice of appeal the specific grounds for the appeal. - (1) The President shall then send a copy of this notice of appeal to each member of the Board of Directors.
 Each member of the Board of Directors will reply within twenty days of his/her receipt of the copy of the notice of appeal to the President - (2) Each Board member shall indicate his/her approval or disapproval of the grounds cited in the appeal. - (3) A favorable simple majority vote by the Board of Directors on the candidate's previous denial of certification by the Certification and Examination committee shall constitute a reversal of this decision. - (4) In the event a simple majority of the Board of Directors upholds the decision of the Certification and Examination Committee and denies the appeal, the candidate may ask for a formal hearing at the next annual called meeting of the Board of Directors.
-The decision of a simple majority of the Board of Directors at that meeting will be final.
+The decision of a simple majority of the Board of Directors at that meeting will be final. - h.
+Recertification.
+The ABFO requires recertification every five years.
+This is the responsibility of the Certification and Examination Committee.
+This committee shall devise the format and areas necessary for review and administer the mandatory Recertification Examination, all of which shall be approved by the Board of Directors.
+The committee will evaluate the diplomates' material submitted for recertification and notify the Board of Directors of their recommendations concerning each diplomate being considered for recertification.